bmj2728/project-manager-streamlit/README.md

 - Git (required by GitPython)
 - All Python dependencies specified in requirements.txt

 This approach results in a smaller, more efficient container.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.